lukas-buergi/km-stat/README.md

 * Sort needs to be enabled in front end
 * Display table with one row as sentence instead?
-* change year selection to drop down for better mobile support
 * display dates better, maybe switch to displaying years and quarters because that's the most fine-grained we have
 * make countries click-able at least in table so that it changes to filter to include only that country
 * make dates click-able to choose that date onyl?